johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 ## Defining SubEffects

 Some effects are defined as a part of a related ability or effect, such as a secondary effect applied after meeting certain conditions, or an effect applied by using ability.
-These subeffects have their functions and parameters defined in a table format within the ability script at the top level.
+These SubEffects have their functions and parameters defined in a table format within the ability script at the top level.
 The table name can then be passed to the statblock to apply its effects.
+Specific global constant values for things such as statblock reference values may also be passed to the SubEffect through a table parameter in the `add_effect` function, which is optional and defaults to an empty table when not used, but SubEffects also have access to other top level variables defined in the script.

 #### Example Ability Applying a SubEffect
 This example defines an ability which applies a specially-created effect called `effect_name`
 ```
 -- Effect definition, made at top level
 effect_name = {
-  caster = statblock,

   ability_check_give = function(type, trigger)
     -- Effect effect logic goes here, example gives advantage on any ability check
     return {advantage = true, disadvantage = false, bonus = 0, auto_succeed = false, auto_fail = false}